-GOSTAK ORG INDEX
+GOSTAK INDEX

-INTERNATIONAL FANTASY AWARD
+The INTERNATIONAL FANTASY AWARD

 It is said that the IFA was never designed to be a 'popular' award, in the sense that it was the judgement of the masses that counted, and while there is a lot to be said in favour of the 'informed expert committee' approach one wonders with hindsight whether that did not in fact lead to the award's demise, as there seems to have been little popular support or even interest in it from the general population of British fandom or the wider sf-reading community.
 The fact that the awards were presented at closed invitation-only events may well have alienated many science-fiction enthusiasts of the day.
+See here - a short piece by Rob Hansen on the 1953 IFA presentation

 ackerman.jpg